tsunami416604/azure-docs.hu-hu/articles/site-recovery/azure-to-azure-how-to-enable-zone-to-zone-disaster-recovery.md

 ### <a name="log-in"></a>Bejelentkezés

-Jelentkezzen be a Azure Portalba.
+Jelentkezzen be az Azure Portalra.

 ### <a name="enable-replication-for-the-zonal-azure-virtual-machine"></a>Replikáció engedélyezése a Zona Azure-beli virtuális gép számára